 5. Don’t give chase.

 After a dog bite or attack, you may be tempted to follow the dog so you can confront its owner.
-Avoid this impulse, as it may threaten the dog, leading to another attack.
+Avoid this impulse after a dog chases you, as it may threaten the dog, leading to another attack.

 6. Call 911.